Miami Criminal Defense Lawyer

 AV Rating®from Martindale-Hubbell® for high ethical standards and legal abilities as voted on by other attorneys & judges.
 Our legal team is prepared and able to go the extra mile to defend your rights.

 We understand that being arrested is a frightening and helpless experience.
-This is why we pride ourselves in being accessible and available for a free consultation 24 hours a day, 7 days a week to answer any and all questions you have regarding your case.
+This is why we pride ourselves on being accessible and available for a free consultation 24 hours a day, 7 days a week to answer any questions you have regarding your case.
 We are committed to individualized care, which is why we provide each client with our individual cell phone numbers in the event they have a question about their case.
 Our attorneys will do everything to ensure that each client understands the confusing criminal justice system and also what strategies can be utilized to obtain the best possible result in their respective case(s).

 Why hire a local criminal attorney?